Bulking And Cutting For Women

 Assuming you only need to do this once

-As mentioned above, this is not a “one and done” process.
+This is not a “one and done” process.
 It’s a cyclical process and that’s what makes it such a powerful method.
 Because the more you understand and work this process, the more likely you will be able to sustain your results.

-You are 100% in control of how far you take this.
-Consider each phase a building block… you build as much muscle as you can, then you diet back a bit to see what you’re left with.
 Now you can learn from what you just did.
 Notice any muscle groups you need to work on some more, notice how your diet went, decide what you want to do differently and then start the cycle again at a later date.

 Excess body weight is a bad thing

 First of all, weight and body fat are not the same thing.
 How much a person weighs is not necessarily a reflection of how much body fat they carry.
-Pound for pound, lean muscle takes up less space in the body than the same weight in body fat,
+Pound for pound, lean muscle takes up less space in the body than the same weight in body fat.

 But let’s say, on the flip side, that you are someone with excess body weight and a considerable amount of that is fat.
 Is that a bad thing?
 When it comes to weightlifting; not necessarily.

-An individual with a higher body weight will generally be able to lift/move more overall weight.
 And by lifting heavier, she builds muscle faster.
 When she builds muscle faster she is speeding up her metabolism preparing it for more efficient fat loss in her cut.
-So in some ways, the bigger woman is at a slight advantage.

 Some smaller women just can’t get any bigger